 With Help Lightning’s AR-powered remote assistance software, experts and customers connect over a merged reality video call to work collaboratively on an issue, with fewer miscommunications and less time spent troubleshooting.

 Help Lightning’s augmented live support is particularly useful for businesses looking to lower their customer churn, improve their first-call resolution rate and increase their word-of-mouth referrals.

-3D Annotation: Participants can draw within the 3D environment to provide instructions or guidance.
+- 3D Annotation: Participants can draw within the 3D environment to provide instructions or guidance.

-- Photo/Document Sharing: Introduce documents and photos into the help session as needed.
+- Photo and Document Sharing: Introduce documents and photos into the augmented reality video call as needed.

 - Face-To-Face: Video chat provides personal communication.

 - Call Recording: Record help sessions for future reference and training purposes.